4kbr/kraicklist-typescript/Task.md

 🔸 (DONE) API get random tags
 This API is for showing some tags under search bar

+🔸 (DONE) API implement pagination and search by tags in get products

 ## 2. Improve Result Presentation (UX)

 🔸 (ONPROGRESS) Better Styling